 Since 1967, the Israeli government has attempted to consolidate its control over Jerusalem by systematically pursuing a number of policies:

 Israel has unilaterally annexed occupied East Jerusalem and has been constructing illegal settlements within and along its illegally expanded borders.
 These settlements now form a ring around the entire occupied part of the city, sealing it off from the rest of the West Bank.
-Today, over 190,000 of the over 500,000 settlers in the oPt live in occupied East Jerusalem.
+Today, over 220,000 settlers live in occupied East Jerusalem alone.

 Revoking Residency Rights and Denying Family Reunification: